promaaa/motus-game-espagnol/README.md

-# Motus Game in Spanish
+# Motus Game 🎯

 ## Project Overview
 Motus Game is a web-based word-guessing game inspired by the popular French game "Motus."
 This project allows users to guess words from a customizable word list within a limited number of attempts, providing hints for correct letters and positions.
 The game is built using modern web technologies, including React and Vite.

 ## Features
-- Interactive word-guessing gameplay.
+- Interactive word-guessing gameplay 🎮
-- Support for customizable word lists.
+- Support for customizable word lists
-- Responsive design for desktop and mobile devices.
+- Responsive design for desktop and mobile devices ⚡
 - Fast and lightweight thanks to Vite.

 ## Technologies Used